espocrm/documentation/administration/bpm-activities.md

 Event Sub-Process has neither ingoing, nor outgoing flows.
 It is triggered by its Start Event.
 The start event can be of any type: Conditional, Timer, Signal, Message, Error, Escalation.

-It possible to pass a different targe to the event sub-process.
-The event sub-process can interrupt its parent process.
+It possible to **pass a different target** to the event sub-process.
+The event sub-process can *interrupt* its parent process.
 Whether the sub-process is interrupting is determined by *Is Interrupting* parameter of its start event.

-Non interrupting event sub-process can be executed multiple times.
+Non-interrupting event sub-process can be executed multiple times.
+E.g. a condition occured multiple times.

 ![Event Sub-Process](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/bpm/event-sub-process.png)